KhaledEmad0/The-Android-App-Market-on-Google-Play/README.md

 **4. Data Visualization:**
 - 📈 Leveraged Matplotlib, Seaborn, and Plotly for captivating visualizations.
 - 📊 Explored data aesthetics with Histograms, Box Plots, and Joint Plots.

+  # Conclusion
+1. Family and game apps are super popular, but surprisingly, tools, business, and medical apps are also big hits.

+2. On average, all types of apps get a rating of 4.17.
+Most apps score high, with just a few low-rated ones, as shown in the left-leaning histogram.

+3. The best-rated apps (rating over 4) usually have sizes between 2 MB and 20 MB.
+Also, most apps keep their prices under $10.

+4. Medical and family apps tend to be the priciest, with some medical apps going up to a whopping $80!
+Game apps, on the other hand, stay reasonable, mostly below $20.

+5. Surprisingly, paid apps don't get installed as much as free ones.
+The difference isn't huge, though.

+6. Free apps get a lot of negative comments, seen in the outliers on the negative side.
+Paid apps, on the other hand, never get extremely negative reviews.
+This might suggest that, on average, paid apps are of higher quality than free ones.
+The median polarity score for paid apps is a bit higher than for free apps, supporting our earlier observation.